Once you are qualified to take part in an Emissions Reduction Fund auction you must register to participate in each auction.

-Your auction registration form must be received at least 5 business days before the date of the auction you are registering for.
+Your auction registration form must be received at least five business days before the date of the auction you are registering for.
 We will review the information you provide to us and notify you if you are registered to take part in the auction.

 You will need to nominate a

-delivery schedule for the ACCUs you will earn from your project.
-The delivery schedule will require you to deliver a certain amount of ACCUs to the Clean Energy Regulator at nominated points in time.
+delivery schedule for the Kyoto ACCUs you will earn from your project.
+The delivery schedule will require you to deliver a certain amount of Kyoto ACCUs to the Clean Energy Regulator at nominated points in time.